fallen-icarus/cardano-loans/README.md

 #### Version Compatibility
 Different versions of Cardano-Loans are not compatible with each other.
 That is, a borrower using v1 of the protocol cannot engage in loans with a lender using v2 of the protocol.
 However, they may use the same keys for both protocols, which (although resulting in different addresses/beacons) allows them to maintain their pseudonymous identities across versions.

 Due to the (potentially) large feature set, it may be the case that not all features can fit into a single script.
 If high-level language and low level plutus-core optimizations are not enough to address this, it may be necessary to split features across multiple versions of Cardano-Loans.
-Although mildly inconvenient, this isn't a problem because credit history is associated with keys, not addresses.
+Besides a mild inconvenience, there is no cost to doing this; credit history transcends any one version, and users may choose what version to use depending on what features they need.

 ## Conclusion